-It is also important to work the absolute strength in your legs.
-If you don’t, the strength of that leg will decline significantly after an ACL injury.
-As a result, you will start compensating and likely cause other problems.
 It is very important to keep an eye on the VMO ( the little muscle just above your knee to the inside).
 You don’t want this muscle to weaken too much.
 It has an important role keeping the knee cap in place and making sure it is not pulled laterally by the other thigh muscles.

 It is better to work your legs in closed kinetic chain exercises.
 This means, do exercises where your foot is against some kind of support.
 Squats and step-ups fx. are closed chain exercises.

 Seated knee extension is an example of an open chain: You kick out in the open.
 I usually don’t recommend that exercise, but it can be okay for muscle re-activation purposes (i.e. reconnecting with those muscles again after the injury).
 If you choose to do this exercise, don’t work with very heavy resistance.
 It may cause you knee pain because of the sheer forces.
 As you get stronger it is better to replace it with the reverse step-up exercise (closed chain).
 In this exercise the foot is locked against the step and it is easier to control knee stabilization.
 Besides, the movement is more functional and you can do it anywhere there is a step.